LYNCH·LLP

 What the data says.

-Jean C Edouard maintains a public record across two art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 246 disposed applications, the examiner's allowance rate is 95%, meaning 233 applications were allowed and 13 abandoned.
-The allowance rate varies across the examiner's art units, ranging from 85% to 97%.
-This pooled figure represents the aggregate outcome across all art units in the examiner's portfolio and describes the historical record without addressing any individual application.
+Jean C Edouard maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate is 95%, meaning that 95% of applications that were decided (either allowed or abandoned) received allowance.
+The allowance rate ranges from 85% to 97% across these art units, reflecting variation in outcomes by subject-matter grouping within the technology center.

 // HOW TO READ THESE NUMBERS